kizniche/Mycodo/README.md

         allow from all
     </Directory>

-Early in development I discovered that apache (www-data) was reaching the maximum number of files that were allowed to be opened after about a day of running the mycodo.py daemon.
-I could not find any files left open in any of the scripts being run, therefore I decided to increase this limit.
+Early in development I began receiving "[Errno 24] Too many open files: '/proc/cpuinfo'".
+This occurred after about a day of the mycodo.py daemon running, and was traced to an open file request in the pi_version() function of platform_detect.py (Adafruit_DHT).
+For reasons that still elude me, and despite this function set to only run a maximum of 15 attempts to retrieve a good humidity/temperature reading, this is the only time I have ever received this error.
+I could not find any files left open in any of the code and could not detect any aberrant increase in open files over time, so I increased the number of open files limit.
 On my system, this default was set to 1024 soft and 4096 hard.
-With no users connected, Apache had 861 files open, which is very close to the soft limit (enforced per session/process).
-You can see how many files are open with `sudo lsof -u www-data | wc -l` and the soft and hard limits with `sudo su -c "ulimit -Sn" www-data && sudo su -c "ulimit -Hn" www-data`

-To alleviate this problem, I raised the soft and hard limits by adding the following to /etc/security/limits.conf:
+I raised the soft and hard limits by adding the following to /etc/security/limits.conf and rebooting:

 ```
 * soft nofile 4096